1930 VFL grand final

-The 1930 VFL Grand Final was an Australian rules football game contested between the Collingwood Football Club and Geelong Football Club, held at the Melbourne Cricket Ground in Melbourne on 11 October 1930.
-It was the 32nd annual Grand Final of the Victorian Football League, staged to determine the premiers for the 1930 VFL season.
-The match, attended by 45,022 spectators, was won by Collingwood by a margin of 30 points, marking that club's ninth premiership victory and fourth in succession.
-As of 2022, Collingwood is the only team in VFL/AFL history to win 4 consecutive premiersips.
+The 1930 VFL grand final was an Australian rules football game contested between the Collingwood Football Club and Geelong Football Club, held at the Melbourne Cricket Ground in Melbourne on 11 October 1930.
+It was the 32nd annual grand final of the Victorian Football League, staged to determine the premiers for the 1930 VFL season.
+The match, attended by 45,022 spectators, was won by Collingwood by a margin of 30 points.
+It was the club's ninth premiership victory and fourth in succession.
+As of 2025, Collingwood is the only team in VFL/AFL history to win four consecutive premierships.

 Background

-The Great Depression had taken hold by the 1930 VFL season, and, for many, sport was a rare diversion from dire circumstances.
-While Don Bradman and Phar Lap enthralled the cricket and racing worlds, respectively, the residents of Collingwood, many of whom were made virtually destitute, were inspired by the Collingwood Football Club, who had won the previous three flags.

-The Magpies finished on top of the ladder with 15 wins and 3 losses.
-Carlton was highly fancied to finish on top after winning 13 of their first 14 home-and-away games, but in losing 2 of their last 4 games, they finished second.
-Richmond, Geelong and Melbourne filled the next 3 spots, all on 11 wins.
+Collingwood finished on top of the ladder with 15 wins and 3 losses.
+Carlton was highly fancied to finish on top after winning 13 of its first 14 home-and-away games, but after losing two of its last four games finished second on percentage.
+Richmond, Geelong and Melbourne filled the next three positions, all with 11 wins.

-Geelong beat a woefully inaccurate Carlton in the First Semi-Final, while in the Second Semi-Final Collingwood beat their old rival in Richmond in a thriller by 3 points.

-Collingwood met Geelong in the Final, and, as minor premiers, they had a right to another game if defeated.
-They were required to exercise this right after Geelong won by 26 points.
+Geelong upset Carlton in the first semi-final by 20 points, Carlton left to lament its inaccurate goalkicking by the score of 13.11 (89) def.
+8.21 (69); and Collingwood defeated in Richmond by three points in a thrilling second semi-final.
+Geelong then upset Collingwood in the final by 26 points; Collingwood as minor premiers exercised its right to challenge under the Argus finals system setting up the grand final against Geelong.